 Choosing a contraceptive is a highly personal decision.
-Women's Medical Care helps women in Prescott and Prescott Valley, AZ, learn about all their birth control options so they can select the option that works best for their needs.
+Women's Medical Care helps women in Yavapai County, AZ, learn about all their birth control options so they can select the option that works best for their needs.

 Today, there are several options for birth control to help women find a method of contraception that works best for their needs and their lifestyle.
 Options include birth control pills, IUDs (intrauterine devices), arm implants, and diaphragms.
 Each type works in a slightly different way, allowing women to choose an option with which they feel most comfortable.